carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ```

 Now we have the exif data finished and in a dataframe format.

 Next we are going to bring in the data from the GPS coordinates.
-By loading the dataframe into the program.
+By loading the Metadata with the GPS coordinates and camera function dataframe into the program.

 ```r